Updated March 15, 2023

 Data visualization adds up a key ingredient in taking the approach to solving the problems.
 It’s a photograph for your script (in layman’s term).

-This has been a guide to Differences Between Data Science vs Data Visualization, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Differences Between Data Science vs Data Visualization.
+Here we have discussed Data Science vs Data Visualization head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –